adamjmurray/chorus.js/README.md

 - Compose music with Node.js
 - Harmony-based sequencing using scales and chord progressions
 - Multitrack [MIDI](http://www.instructables.com/id/What-is-MIDI/) output
-  - **real-time MIDI** &rarr; control MIDI instruments like synthesizers
+  - **real-time MIDI** - control MIDI instruments like synthesizers
-  - **MIDI files** &rarr; capture musical ideas for later use
+  - **MIDI files** - capture musical ideas for later use
 - [Microtonal](https://en.wikipedia.org/wiki/Microtonal_music) support

 Browser support is planned for 2017.

+<a name="requirements"></a>
 ## Requirements

 - [Node.js](https://nodejs.org) v6 or higher
 - Optional: compilation tools for native dependencies
-  - If you want **real-time MIDI output**, do [node-gyp's installation instructions](https://github.com/nodejs/node-gyp#installation)
+  - If you want **real-time MIDI output**, follow [node-gyp's installation instructions](https://github.com/nodejs/node-gyp#installation)
   - Otherwise, ignore non-fatal errors during installation.
 You can still use **MIDI file output**

 ## Installation

       npm install chorus

+Note: If you setup the native dependencies for real-time MIDI output *after* installation, you must reinstall chorus.

 ## Quick Start Guide

-chorus.js (currently) does not make any sound on it's own.
-It produces [MIDI](http://www.instructables.com/id/What-is-MIDI/) output, which is a standard format for controlling music-making software.
-Let's see how this works by playing a scale.
+Chorus.js (currently) does not make any sound on it's own.
+It outputs [MIDI](http://www.instructables.com/id/What-is-MIDI/), a standard format for controlling music software & hardware.
+Let's see how it works.

-Create the file `simple-scale.js` in the folder where you installed chorus:
+Create the file `simple-song.js` in the folder where you installed chorus:

 ```
-# simple-scale.js
+# simple-song.js
 const { Song, Output } = require('chorus');
 require('chorus/names').into(global);

 const song = new Song({
   sections: [{
-    scale: MAJOR(C),
     parts: [{
-      mode: 'scale',
-      pitches: [0, 1, 2, 3, 4, 5, 6, 7],
+      pitches: [C4, D4, E4, F4, G4, F4, E4, D4, C4],
     }]
   }]
 });